dotnet/docs-maui/docs/xaml/fundamentals/essential-syntax.md

 ## Attached properties

-In the previous example you saw that the `Grid` requires property elements for the `RowDefinitions` and `ColumnDefinitions` collections to define the rows and columns.
-This suggests that there must be a technique for indicating the row and column where each child of the `Grid` resides.
+In the previous example you saw that the <xref:Microsoft.Maui.Controls.Grid> requires property elements for the `RowDefinitions` and `ColumnDefinitions` collections to define the rows and columns.
+This suggests that there must be a technique for indicating the row and column where each child of the <xref:Microsoft.Maui.Controls.Grid> resides.

-Within the tag for each child of the `Grid` you specify the row and column of that child using the `Grid.Row` and `Grid.Column` attributes, which have default values of 0.
+Within the tag for each child of the <xref:Microsoft.Maui.Controls.Grid> you specify the row and column of that child using the `Grid.Row` and `Grid.Column` attributes, which have default values of 0.
 You can also indicate if a child spans more than one row or column with the `Grid.RowSpan` and `Grid.ColumnSpan` attributes, which have default values of 1.

-The following example demonstrates placing children within a `Grid`:
+The following example demonstrates placing children within a <xref:Microsoft.Maui.Controls.Grid>:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"